adelarue/cos_2020/7_advanced_jump/README.md

 @show "x value is: " value.(x)
 @show "y value is: " value.(y)
 ```
-- you should get an objective value of 10.6
+- If Mosek has been installed correctly, you should get an objective value of 10.6